 - Customers are subject to aggregate transfer limits each month, however, these limits are not disclosed

-As for the mainstream media, MoneyGram is often in the news.
-As a large publicly listed company, it receives quite a bit of attention due to solely to this fact.
-From time to time there is speculation on its merger and acquisition with other companies; such as the rumoured merger with Western Union in 2012 and the attempted purchase by Ant Financial in 2018.
-It also received quite a bit of bad press due to customers complaining about what are perceived to be excessive fees.
+MoneyGram is often in mainstream media reporting.
+As a publicly listed company, its stock price receives a bit of attention.
+From time to time there is speculation on mergers and acquisitions; such as a rumoured merger with Western Union in 2012 and the attempted purchase by Ant Financial in 2018.
+It has also received quite a bit of bad press due to customer complaints of excessive fees.

 MoneyGram and Ripple are teaming up.Business Insider